Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fetal nonstress test.
 This test may be done when you are around your third trimester.
 It checks if your baby is receiving enough oxygen by monitoring the baby’s heart rate.
 Normally, a baby’s heart rate goes up when the baby moves.
 If the baby’s activity is low, it may mean that the baby isn’t getting enough oxygen.

-Call your HCP right away if any of the following occur:
+Call your HCP right away if any of the following happen:

-You have wheezing that does not go away after you take medication.
+You have wheezing that does not go away after you take medicine.

 You cough up bloody, green, or yellow mucus (signs of a lung infection).